Food Before One Is Just For Fun: Myth or Fact?

 Despite the reputation of young children being picky eaters, babies start life with very few innate taste preferences and can easily learn to like new foods.

-The foods children are exposed to as babies play a crucial role in determining their lifelong eating behaviours and taste preferences.
 Once children are older, they’re less receptive to new foods and therefore less able to develop positive eating habits and food preferences.

-For this reason, it’s important to make the most of the window of opportunity in the first year of life by exposing your baby to a range of nutritious foods so they’re more likely to accept them when they’re older.
+So it’s important to make the most of the window of opportunity in the first year of life by exposing your baby to a range of nutritious foods so they’re more likely to accept them when they’re older.

 Developing skills